etransfer/EHPath/README.md

 # EHPath
 EHPath ('Electron-Hole Pathways') is a python module that maps and ranks electron-hole pathways in proteins and nucleic acids according to the mean residence time.
-Any questions or suggestions about EHPath.py can be directed to Dr. Ruijie Teo (ruijiedarius.teo@ucalgary.ca) or Dr. Ruobing Wang (ruobing.wang@operasolutions.com).
+Any questions or suggestions about EHPath.py can be directed to Dr. Ruijie Teo (rjteo@unc.edu) or Dr. Ruobing Wang (wangruobing888@gmail.com).

 Citation: Teo, R. D.; Wang, R.; Smithwick, E.; Migliore, A.; Therien, M. J.; Beratan, D. N. Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 2019, 116, 15811-15816.
 Link: https://doi.org/10.1073/pnas.1906394116